ramshindep/inventory-api/README.md

 ## 2. Setting Up and Running Locally

 ### Configure the Database
-1. Create a MySQL database, e.g., `inventory_db`.
+1. Create a MySQL database, e.g. inventory_db.
-2. Update `application.properties` with your database credentials:
+2. Update application.properties with your database credentials

 ## Build and Run the Application